 How Do Conference Call Transcriptions Work?

-There are a few different ways that conference call transcriptions work, and it’s important to note that not all conference call transcriptions are created equal.
+There are a few different ways that conference call transcriptions work, and it’s important to note that they are not all created equal.

-The most common way that conference call transcriptions work in 2019 is by ordering them from your conference call provider.
+The most common way that conference call transcriptions work nowadays is by ordering them from your conference call provider.